AseptSoft Core Documentation

 Import from Excel

-Bulk import from an Excel workbook (see Method 3)
+Bulk import from a workbook (Method 3)

-Edit
+Edit cells

 Add Configuration